 Nowadays, a lot of projects are popping up within the blockchain industry, claiming to be the next big innovation that will change the world.
 In reality, only a minority is really disruptive.
-Because of the innovative character of this technology, the number of used cases is unlimited: tracking ownership, provenance of documents, supply chain management, insurance and so on.
+Because of the innovative character of this blockchain technology, the number of types of tokens and used cases is unlimited: tracking ownership, provenance of documents, supply chain management, insurance and so on.

-In this article, I’ll introduce the concept of tokenomics, or token economics.
+In this article, I’ll introduce this high-profile concept in crypto space – tokenomics, or token economics.
 This new paradigm is shaking the traditional economy, but it includes many challenges.
 I’ll underline its key-concepts, and its main pain points to keep in mind during the creation of a new token ecosystem.

 Tokens and token economics

 Token economics (or tokenomics) is the study of a new type of economy that can be defined as the design of a particular ecosystem in a blockchain environment.
 There are as many ecosystems as startups and projects in the blockchain industry, where tokenization is a popular process.
-Some of these ecosystems are ingenious and disruptive, others are pretty dangerous and unstable.
+Some of these ecosystems and types of tokens are ingenious and disruptive, others are pretty dangerous and unstable.

-Every ecosystem is composed of several elements, and the token functions as the central element of this new type of economy.
-As you might know, a token is a digital asset that can belong to different categories: utility/security and fungible/non-fungible.
+Putting it in simple terms every ecosystem is composed of several elements, and the crypto token functions as the central element of this new type of economy.
+As you might know, a token is a digital asset that can belong to different categories: utility/security and fungible/non-fungible and have a limited supply or lack a maximum supply.
 Let’s explain what those are, as these are important terms in tokenomics.

 Utility or security?